IgnaciaHerrera/Capstone/IIT414W_W10Mon_PairReviewWorksheet.md

 Concrete answer:

-> Their framing lacks a fallback story.
+> Team framing lacks a fallback story.
 In Section 6, Experiment 1 states "Success = achieve Brier <= 0.155".
 If the model lands at 0.20, they have no alternative hypothesis or defense prepared to explain why their model failed to beat the baseline.

 ---